IN-THE-MONEY COVERED CALL

 If the stock rises above…

-If the stock rises above your Call Option strike price, then you must sell 100 shares for the strike price you chose.
-This action is also called being “exercised.”
+If the stock remains above your Call Option strike price, then you must sell all 100 shares at the strike price you chose.
+This action is also called “exercised.”
 But remember, you purchased these shares for a discounted price, so you will have a net gain after the trade expires.

 Here’s the math:

-Apple is now trading for $148 which is well above the $145 call option strike price.
-You must sell your 100 shares for $145 each, but remember you purchased the stock at a discounted price of $140.25/share.
+Apple is now trading for $222 which is well above the $200 call option strike price.
+You must sell your 100 shares for $200 each, but remember you purchased the stock at a discounted price of $197.50/share.

 If the stock drops below…

-If the stock drops below your Call Option strike price, then you keep the 100 shares of the stock and begin selling Covered Calls.
+If the stock drops below your Call Option strike price, then you keep the 100 shares of the stock and switch to selling Covered Calls.
 Choose a strike price that’s above your cost per share with 30-45 days until expiration.
-Continue this step until your shares are exercised, then Repeat Step 1.
+Continue this step until your shares are exercised, then Repeat Step 1 at the top of this page.

 For example:

-Your actual purchase price of AAPL was $140.25.
-So you must choose a call option strike price that’s greater than $140.25 like $145 or $150 strike.
-Click the link below for more details on how to make this trade.
+Your actual purchase price of AAPL was $197.50.
+So you must choose a call option strike price that’s greater than $197.50 like $200 or $210 strike.
+Click the link below to refresh your memory on how to sell a Covered Call.

 See Investment Plan: Level 1 to review steps for Covered Calls.